EllieBelly4/RainbowRunner/readme.md

   RainbowRunner, use after you run `cmd/scan_pkg.go` to extract the config files.
 * `get` - Retrieve configuration data for specific GCObjects with text/regexp support, can also limit to categories e.g. "Armor"
+* `list` - List all GCObjects with simple filter and depth options
-* `list category` - Retrieve a list of all categories that can be searched, use with `-d $NUMBER` to increase depth, `-1` for unlimited
+* `list-category` - Retrieve a list of all categories that can be searched, use with `-d $NUMBER` to increase depth, `-1` for unlimited
 * `categorise` - Parse the dumped configuration from `dump` and generate the category config file ([resources/Dumps/generated/drcategories.json](resources/Dumps/generated/drcategories.json)).